smorrrs/KQ-IV-Resources/kq_iv_techniques.md

 - Worm
 - Cupid
 - Minstrel
-- Pan
+- Pan (if you haven't seen him within the past 2 minutes)
 - Ogre
-- Ogress (not random, but still cyclable)
+- Ogress (not random, but you can cycle to make her disappear quickly)
 - Lord Ghost

 ## Save Cycling